Find a Pest Control Professional

 The National Pest Management Association names 2012 the year of infectious diseases

-FAIRFAX, VA – From the West Nile virus and Yosemite Hantavirus outbreaks to Lyme disease and the plague, it could be argued that 2012 was the year of pest-related infectious diseases.
+FAIRFAX, Va.
+(December 20, 2012) – From the West Nile virus and Yosemite Hantavirus outbreaks to Lyme disease and the plague, it could be argued that 2012 was the year of pest-related infectious diseases.

 But, there were also some weird and wacky pest stories that grabbed headlines over the past twelve months.
 Here’s the list of the top five pest stories of 2012, as ranked by the National Pest Management Association (NPMA):